rohan-sawhney/fcpw/README.md

 pip install . [--config-settings=cmake.define.FCPW_ENABLE_GPU_SUPPORT=ON]
 ```

-For GPU support, you will need to follow the instructions in the previous section on fetching and placing Slang binaries under `deps/slang`.
 Finally, launch the Python demo from the `demos` folder using:

 ```
 python -m pip install polyscope